-Children learn by imitating.
-A baby’s first smile mirrors another’s grin, the first babbles mimic a parent’s speech.
-It’s therefore hardly surprising that the earliest role play children act out comes from familiar domestic scenes.
+A baby’s first smile mirrors another’s grin; the first babbles mimic a parent’s speech.
+It’s therefore hardly surprising that the earliest role play children act outcomes from familiar domestic scenes.
 Examples include chatting away into a toy phone or cooking up a storm with plastic food and making mud pies.
 They love to play families too, being mum, dad, the dog or baby brother.
 It follows that many Early Years’ settings have a home corner with pots, pans, brushes, brooms, dolls, cribs and pushchairs, the familiar home paraphernalia.
 It welcomes and encourages role play, and this is appropriate, but how do we encourage children to develop their imaginary play beyond the familiar?
 How can we guide them to adopt roles outside of their known domestic experience?

 Role play is an important part of learning and development.

-Role play is an important part of learning and development.
-It develops communication and language as well as social interaction, imaginative play, problem solving and builds confidence.
+Role play develops communication and language, as well as social interaction, imaginative play, problem-solving and building confidence.
 As Education Researcher Anne Flemmert notes, role play is where “Children can try out risky ideas in a safe universe.
 They can explore boundaries, make sense of their world and develop their own identity.”
 It’s a space for children to work out what it means to be a mum, teacher, farmer, bus driver or astronaut.

 Types of role play.

-To optimise the ‘role play’ space it is useful to recognise types of role play.
+To optimise the ‘role play’ space, it is useful to recognise types of role play.
 Role play (or Socio-Dramatic Play) begins in earnest around the age of 3.
-Prior to that, pretend play is about the familiar, with dolls and real objects.
+Before that, pretend play is about the familiar, with dolls and real objects.
 It imitates daily activities and the people closest to them.
 After the age of three, role play emerges from this familiar domestic to the familiar fantasy.

 Familiar fantasy is based around super-heroes, weapon play and well-known fictional characters such as Buzz Lightyear, Peppa Pig and ninjas.

-Then there’s unfamiliar domestic play.
-This means acting out of less familiar events such as going to the doctor, dentist or garden centre.
+Then there’s unfamiliar domestic play, which means acting out less familiar events such as going to the doctor, dentist or garden centre.

-The next stage is imagined fantasy with events conjured up in their own heads.
+The next stage is imagined fantasy with events conjured up in their heads.

 Language and props.